davidjbradshaw/iframe-resizer/README.md

 In browsers that don't support [mutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver), such as IE10, the library falls back to using setInterval, to check for changes to the page size.
 Default values is equal to two frame refreshes at 60Hz, setting this to a higher value will make screen redraws noticeable to the user.

 Setting this property to a negative number will force the interval check to run instead of mutationObserver.
-This useful in cases where you have a lot of rapid changes to the DOM, as the browser may start to throttle calls to MutationObserver.
+This is useful in cases where you have a lot of rapid changes to the DOM, as some browsers may start to throttle calls to MutationObserver.

 Set to zero to disable.